 How to use Google Gemini: FAQs

-We've covered a lot of ground in this Gemini guide, but since Google is constantly evolving its chatbot, you might still have questions.
+I've covered a lot of ground in this Gemini guide (maybe even too much ground?), but since Google is constantly evolving its chatbot, you might still have questions.
 Here are answers to some of the most commonly asked ones.

-Gemini, running on the less powerful Gemini 2.0 Flash model, is free to use.
-If you want to use the most powerful model, you'll need to upgrade to Gemini Advanced for $20/month.
+Gemini is free to use.
+But if you want to use the most powerful model with higher limits to advanced features like Audio Overview and video generation, you'll need to upgrade to a paid plan.

 What's the difference between Gemini and Google Assistant?